zactsm/clinicms/README.md

 ## Project system captured screen and explanation
 Pictures here

-## What is the challenge/difficulties to develop the application
+## Challenge/difficulties to develop the application
 1. It is difficult to handle many files
 2. File or variable names sometimes mismatch